 “The landlords here have been great to us, and this allows us to continue doing our job right now,” Chamoun said.
 “It’s a great location and allows us to put around own brand around it.”

 According to Chamoun, ACV’s job is to continue establishing its presence in new territories throughout the United States.
-ACV hires employees in each of its territories – including 33 territory managers – and then seeks to build a market of wholesale dealers and buyers, who can do real-time auctions on an app instead of bringing vehicles to a physical auction.
+ACV hires employees in each of its territories – including 33 territory managers – and then seeks to build a market of wholesale dealers and buyers, who can do real-time auctions on an wp-content instead of bringing vehicles to a physical auction.

 The company has now extended south to Florida and has begun fielding requests from new territories.
 It is in the preliminary stages of considering a large new injection of funding in 2018 to accelerate growth.

 Chamoun said ACV’s revenue is up 600 percent from 2016 and the company is hitting its financial milestones.